Blubberkins/COMP6080-Presto/README.md

 * When visiting a particular slide, a button should be visible off the slide, which allows users to delete that slide.
 * If a user tried to delete the only slide in the slideshow deck, an error should appear instead asking to delete the presentation.

+Note: The behaviour after current slide is deleted could be implemented entirely up to your design.
+E.G. *redirect user to the previous slide*

 #### 2.2.7.
 Slide numbers